-The LD50 (oral in dog) is 30 mg/kg, but any exposure warrants additional monitoring and potential treatment, as the margin of safety is very narrow.
-The prognosis is typically guarded once clinical signs are seen, and about 30% of fluorouracil cases that show clinical signs either die or are euthanized.
+The minimum lethal dose in dogs is 10.30 mg/kg, but any exposure warrants additional monitoring and potential treatment, as the margin of safety is very narrow.
+The prognosis is typically guarded once clinical signs are seen, and about 30% of fluorouracil cases that show clinical signs either die or are euthanized due to the severity of their signs.

 Here are five things you should know in treating a case of 5-FU ingestion: